Farming for Wholesale

 * This year, there will be two versions of Track 101*

-- Workshops will be tailored for farmers producing value-added dairy products.
-To be held in Orono in January/February.
+- These workshops will be tailored for value-added dairy producers

 Cost: $500 registration fee.
 Upon completion of the workshops and your successful participation in technical assistance, you will be awarded a $1,000 seed grant.
 There is a net gain of $500 to your farm!